East Central University: Student life

+East Central hosts nearly eighty student organizations.
+Among them are fraternities and sororities.

 Athletics

 East Central's athletic teams (the "Tigers") have competed in the NCAA Division II Great American Conference (GAC) since 2011, after competing in the Lone Star Conference of the NCAA from 1997 to 2011.
-The university hosts 11 sports, 5 men's athletic programs and 6 programs for women.
+The university hosts 13 sports, 6 men's athletic programs and 7 programs for women.
 The school's football team won the NAIA national football championship in 1993.
 Athletics offices are located within the Kerr Activities Center.

 Notable alumni

 Politics

 ECU has had several graduates move to political office, including five of alumni who were elected to the position of governor.